alper8/alper04/README.md

 ### Hi there, I'm Alper 👋

- I'm a first year Computer Science student, passionate about building apps that are solutions for modern problems.
+ I'm a second year Computer Science student, passionate about building apps that are solutions for modern problems.

 - 🌱 I’m currently learning **Kotlin**
 - 💼 I’m open to work, check out my [portfolio](https://github.com/alper04?tab=repositories) to know more about me